sparks-baird/matbench-genmetrics/README.md

 <p align="center"><img src="https://github.com/sparks-baird/matbench-genmetrics/raw/main/reports/figures/matbench-genmetrics.png" width=450></p>

+> NOTE: This project is separate from https://matbench-discovery.materialsproject.org/ which provides a slick leaderboard and package for benchmarking ML models on crystal stability prediction from unrelaxed structures.
+This project instead looks at assessing the quality of generative models for crystal structures.

 ## Getting Started

 Installation, a dummy example, output metrics for the example, and descriptions of the benchmark metrics.